 The failure by a shipyard to complete the construction of a vessel under development would impact on the Company's ability to replace existing assets and expand the business.
 There is currently one vessel under construction in China.
-The Company has a knowledgeable supervision team in place at the shipyard to monitor the quality of construction and to assist in moving to a successful completion of the contract.
+In addition, NASC has three mini-bulkers under construction in China.
+The Company has knowledgeable supervision teams in place at the shipyards to monitor the quality of construction and to assist in moving to a successful completion of the contract.